-- If income is over the Gross Income Standard, deny benefits, unless every person in the SNAP unit is authorized to receive TANF, GA, or SSI, or unless the unit is a qualifying member unit.
+- If income is over the Gross Income Standard, deny benefits, unless every person in the SNAP household is authorized to receive TANF or SSI, or unless the SNAP household includes a qualifying member.

-For units that include a qualifying member, with gross income more than the gross income standard (200% FPL), do not deny but determine net monthly income.
+For SNAP households that include a qualifying member, with gross income more than the gross income standard (200% FPL), do not deny but determine net monthly income.
 Compare this figure to the Net Monthly Income Chart.
-If the net income is at or below the standard, determine the unit's monthly benefit.
+If the net income is at or below the standard, determine the SNAP household's monthly benefit.

 Example: Mr. J applied for SNAP.
-His support order is for $200 per month.
-No payments were made in the 3 prior fiscal months.
+His support order is for $250 per month.
 He provides a statement from his employer that child support payments will be deducted from his paycheck.
-His child support deduction for the approval period is $200.
+His child support deduction for the approval period is $250.

 + 0 Gross Unearned Income

 - Determine gross monthly income and compare the result to the Gross Monthly Income Standard (see WAG 13-01-01-a).

 - If gross income is equal to or less than the Gross Monthly Income Standard, determine Net Monthly Income.